unimorph/ukr/README.md

 ## Data

-Description: the file contains automatic conversion of VESUM inflectional dictionary by Andriy Rysin and Vasyl Starko to the UniMorph scheme.
+Description: the ukr.zip file contains automatic conversion of VESUM inflectional dictionary by Andriy Rysin and Vasyl Starko to the UniMorph scheme.
 Proper names as well as some archaic and non-standard forms from the original data were omitted.

 Source: [VESUM Repo](https://github.com/brown-uk/dict_uk)